TinusTrotyl/checkio-mission-template/README.md

 They contain a referee and additional files with your tests.

 ##### referee. py
-At `python: 'function name'` and `js: 'function name'` you can state the identifier your function is to be called with (line 41, 42).
+At `python: 'function name'` and `js: 'function name'` you can state the identifier your function has to be called with (line 41, 42).
-This file also contains a referee and additional files for tests; in the file itself you find a detailed description for its use.
+This file also contains a referee and additional files for tests; in the file itself you find a detailed description how to use it.
 ##### tests. py
-Here you can add your test cases; in the file itself you find a detailed description for its use.
+At this file you can add your test cases; in the file itself you find a detailed description how to use it.
-Also, an example is included.
+Also, an example is included here.